CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 SharePoint Migration API Retry Backoff in seconds.

 Change Conditions: Retry backoff time can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended to change unless instructed by support.

 ### SharePoint Admin Url <a name="shareadurl"></a>
 {: .no_toc }